Doist/sqs-workers/README.md

 Following shutdown policies are supported:

--   IdleShutdown(idle_seconds): return from function when no new tasks are sent for specific period of time
+-   IdleShutdown(idle_seconds): return from function when no new tasks are sent for a specific period.

 -   MaxTasksShutdown(max_tasks): return from function after processing at least max_task jobs.
-Can be helpful to prevent memory leaks
+It can be helpful to prevent memory leaks.

-Default policy is NeverShutdown.
-It's also possible to combine two previous policies with OrShutdown or AndShutdown policies, or create custom classes for specific behavior.
+The default policy is NeverShutdown.
+It's also possible to combine two previous policies with OrShutdown or AndShutdown policies or create custom classes for specific behavior.

 Example of stopping processing the queue after 5 minutes of inactivity: